15 Family-Friendly Whole30 Recipes

 12. Turmeric Roasted Carrots.
 We are all on the hut for really good recipes that make a good veggie even better.
 Well, this is one of those recipe.
 Turmeric is a wildly healthy spice known for its anti inflammatory properties and is something we (frankly) all probably need more of in our diets.
 This recipe takes wonderfully sweet carrots and makes them a little better with some ghee and turmeric.
 They are heavenly and so many kiddos fall in love with these suckers!

-14. 5-Ingredient Sweet Potato & Asparagus Egg Bake.
+14. Rise & Shine Breakfast Casserole.
 If you are looking for a nice dish to make for Sunday breakfast or maybe a family brunch, this is the recipe to make.
-Quick, simple, and minimal ingredients!
-It combines lovely sweet potatoes with hearty eggs and earthy asparagus in one simple dish!
+Delicious, full of veggie goodness and will keep you going until lunch!

 Make sure you stay up to date with all of the happenings here on The Natural Nurturer and subscribe here.